jjadeb/Covid_Visualization_With_API/README.md

 If needed, install Jupyter and python3 on your local machine, and set up the Jupyter kernel to run python3 code.

-Open up the report (`dsfsadf`), install the necessary packages, then run all the cells.
+Open up the report (`Covid_Report.ipynb`), install the necessary packages, then run all the cells.
 Enjoy!